Nelson-Peralta/Energy-theft-detection/README.md

 ## Status

-Core pipeline complete: data generation, feature engineering, rule-based detection, Isolation Forest model, and evaluation are all implemented and reproducible.
-Possible next steps: a Grafana dashboard for real-time monitoring (the tool actually used in the original ENEE implementation), and calibrating thresholds per zone instead of globally.
+**v1 (this version):** data generation, feature engineering, rule-based detection, Isolation Forest model and evaluation — implemented and reproducible.

+**v2 (in progress):** rebuilt pipeline with realistic confounders, dbt-duckdb staging and feature models with tests, leakage-free top-K evaluation by zone and time, pytest and CI.
+Next: Airflow orchestration in Docker and per-zone threshold calibration.

 ## License